GED Math Study Guide: Algebra

 To check if two expressions are equivalent, simplify both to the simplest form by combining like terms and applying the distributive property.

-The Distributive Property, which says \(a(b + c) = ab + ac\) lets you expand an expression or factor out a common factor.
-For example
+The distributive property, which says \(a(b + c) = ab + ac\), lets you expand an expression or factor out a common factor.

 Evaluation through Substitution